Alin2299/Alin2299/README.md

 ##

 ## About Me
-I'm a 3rd year Computer Science student at the University of Waikato, NZ, with a passion for continuous learning/improvement, including learning new technologies and skills.
+I am a 3rd year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning/improvement, including learning new technologies and skills.\
+I am also passionate about solving problems and contributing to knowledge and research, and overall having a positive impact on the world.

 Some of my (academic) interests include:
 - Political Science